Free 2-Hour Web Dev Course

 <a href="https://probablybored.net">Go to probablybored.net</a>

-Also add rel="noopener noreferrer" for security when using target="_blank" (this is standard and safe).
+Important: add rel="noopener noreferrer" for security when using target="_blank".

 <button>Click me</button>